Coronavirus roundtable: How is the aviation industry responding to the COVID-19 pandemic?

 Stephanie Murphy, a Certified Emergency Manager, has over 18 years of experience in the areas of programme development and project management in the emergency management and transportation industries.
 As well as being Assistant Vice President of Preparedness, Resiliency and Emergency Management at Tidal Basin, she currently serves as co-Chair of the American Association of Airline Executives (AAAE) Emergency Management Working Group and as Vice-Chair of the Transportation Ad-Hoc Committee of the International Association of Emergency Managers (IAEM).

-ACI Asia-Pacific, Airport Operators Association (AOA), Airports Council International (ACI), Centers for Disease Control and Prevention (CDC), China Ministry of Transportation, International Civil Aviation Organization (ICAO), The Australian Airports Association (AAA), Tidal Basin, World Health Organization (WHO)
+Airport Operators Association (AOA), Airports Council International (ACI World), Airports Council International Asia-Pacific (ACI Asia-Pacific), Centers for Disease Control and Prevention (CDC), China Ministry of Transportation, International Civil Aviation Organization (ICAO), The Australian Airports Association (AAA), Tidal Basin, World Health Organization (WHO)